 For members of the Black community, fighting racial injustice is an ongoing struggle, rooted in the past and continuing today, both as overt and systemic racism.
 In his book The Undefeated, author Kwame Alexander highlights the power of resiliency within the Black community as a means to push back against racism throughout American history.

-Learning about African American community’s struggle for racial justice helps children identify and build their own sense of empathy, purpose, self-esteem and other factors that contribute to resiliency.
+Learning about the Black community’s struggle for racial justice helps children identify and build their own sense of empathy, purpose, self-esteem and other factors that contribute to resiliency.

 What Makes You Unstoppable?

-For this activity, we encourage you and your children to think about ways African Americans have remained strong in the face of extreme adversity — physical, political, social and economic — and find inspiration to tap into your own resiliency.
+For this activity, we encourage you and your children to think about ways Black community members have remained strong in the face of extreme adversity — physical, political, social and economic — and find inspiration to tap into your own resiliency.